-Under Kansas law, a trade secret thief can be prevented from disclosure by court order – an injunction.
-This is true for both actual or threatened misappropriation.
-The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
+The injunction may be terminated when the trade secret has ceased to exist, but it also may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
 In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.
+Exceptional circumstances can a theft that is so serious that any court order would be meaningless.

 A victim of trade secret theft can also seek financial compensation.
 The amount will be based on measuring either the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
 Or, as stated in Kan.
 Stat.
 Ann.
 Sec.
 60-3322, damages "can include both the actual loss caused by misappropriation and the unjust enrichment caused by misappropriation that is not taken into account in computing actual loss."

 In egregious situations, a Kansas court can award punitive damages, up to twice the amount of any award.
 Attorney fees will also be awarded in situations where the court finds the infringement to be willful and malicious.